26-sooryavr/enpani_search_demo/README.md

 ```
 options for `DB_COLLECTION_NAME` are:
 * demo_collection_on_en_text (works best for now)
+  * embeddings from only english captions
 * demo_collection_on_title
+  * embeddings from title
 * demo_collection
+  * embeddings from title + all video captions available

-These collections have used different information about each episode to embed each episode into a dense vector for semantic search.
+These collections have embedded different information about each episode into a dense vector to be used for semantic search.

 ## Usage

 Activate the venv from the installation step and run the following command.
-Open this [link](http://localhost:8501) on **Google Chrome** browser (safari does not work as of writing)
+Open this [link](http://localhost:8501) on your browser (safari does not work as of writing)

 ```bash
 streamlit run streamlit_app.py